 - Contact a Lawyer: Consult a trusted construction site injury lawyer can assess your case, prove negligence, and calculate your workers’ comp benefits to ensure you receive full compensation.

-Why Choose the Office of Roy Yang?
+Why Choose the Offices of Roy Yang?

 Construction accidents can result in long-term disabilities, lost income, and medical expenses.
-The Office Roy Yang Law has over 15 years of experience representing injured workers and ensuring they receive maximum compensation.
+The Offices Roy Yang Law has over 15 years of experience representing injured workers and ensuring they receive maximum compensation.
 Here is how we help:

 - Free Case Review: Understand your legal options at no cost.